1000 Moons #891

 Community Connection

 Sharing this work is a way of inviting community into grief, in direct response to the isolation I felt after their deaths.
 Sharing my ongoing process centers the work of grieving as an ongoing process, and affirms that this process requires sustained space in our lives, our communities, and our culture.
-This sustained space is a vital part of our ability to heal and connect as a community, from the losses and isolation of the past 18 months and counting.
+This sustained space is a vital part of our ability to heal and connect as a community.

 You can support the project through financial and/or written contributions.